bitovi/canjs.com/readme.md

 - *Do not modify any HTML and CSS files directly.
 They are generated when running the Grunt tasks.*

 ## TODO

 - Image resources (`img`) should be moved to `scripts/static/img`.
 - Other resources `resources` should be removed.
+- Automate the process for preparing and submitting the Docsets for inclusion in Dash.app